EriveltonGualter/Concept-SISO-tool-for-Octave/README.rst

-Convept Idea for SISO tool on Octave
+Concept Idea for SISO tool on Octave
 ====================================

 This repository contains some code I am working on about the concept for sisotool on Octave.